myliheik/FBSadjusted/README.md

 Kummu, M. et al. Interplay of trade and food system resilience: gains on supply diversity over time at the cost of trade independency.
 Glob.
 Food Sec.
 24, 100360 (2020). https://doi.org/10.1016/j.gfs.2020.100360

+"All the indicators were calculated for four nutritional components: dietary energy (kcal), protein (g), fat (g), and quantity of vegetables & fruits (g)."

 We will need 3-year rolling average of the time series and then Shannon index.

 ### 3-year rolling average

+See notebooks/04-plotMovingAverage.ipynb

+### Shannon index

+See notebooks/05-plotShannonIndex.ipynb